awsdocs/aws-cdk-guide/v2/work-with-cdk-csharp.md

      }
 }

-// instantiate our MyBucket class var bucket = new MyBucket(this, "MyBucket", new MimeBucketProps {
+// instantiate our MimeBucket class var bucket = new MimeBucket(this, "MyBucket", new MimeBucketProps {
     Versioned = true,
     MimeType = "image/jpeg"
 });